 Yep, we all know about those little phone chargers.
 When they’re plugged in, whether charging a phone or not, they are drawing electricity.
 But, again we all knew that.

 The conservation solution?
-Plug these into a power strip and turn it off when you go to bed and back on at night when you’re ready to watch the news.
+Plug these into a power strip and turn it off when you go to bed and back on at night when you’re ready to watch TV.

 Ways To Use Light